Passlens

 Why Passport Photo Size Matters

-This guide covers the most commonly required passport photo sizes worldwide, including the 2x2 inch standard used by the United States, the 35x45mm format preferred across Europe and Asia, and several unique sizes required by specific countries.
+This passport photo size chart by country covers the most commonly required passport photo sizes worldwide, including the 2x2 inch standard used by the United States, the 35x45mm format preferred across Europe and Asia, and several unique sizes required by specific countries.
 Just as importantly, it explains how passport photo requirements vary by country even when two countries appear to use the same outer dimensions.

-It is also the right landing page for looser queries such as photo measurements, passport pic dimensions, or passport-sized photos.
+It is also the right landing page for looser queries such as passport size photo, photo measurements, passport pic dimensions, or passport-sized photos.
 Those searches usually mean the user has not identified the country size yet and needs a clean chart before they can pick the right preset.

 That is why simple searches like passport sizes belong here too.
 They usually mean the user still needs to sort the size family before moving to the exact country rule.